-All three of the ground-floor suites are (or will be when the last one is completed sometime in 2017) FULLY HANDICAPPED ACCESSIBLE to the specifications of PEI Tourism and Access Advisor.
+All three of the ground-floor suites are (assuming the last one is completed before the 2018 season) FULLY HANDICAPPED ACCESSIBLE to the specifications of PEI Tourism and Access Advisor.
 This standard is focused on wheelchair access, but should also apply to persons using walkers or canes.
 Here I list the features that stand out:

-- Kitchen counters are 34″ high with clear open space under the sink at least 19″ deep and 22″ high.
-All cabinets have no doors, with room to put all dishes, pans and food below the counters if needed.
+- Kitchen counters are 34″ high with a clear open space under the sink at least 19″ deep and 22″ high.
+All cabinets have no doors and room to put all dishes, pans and food below the counters if needed.
 The microwave oven is on a shelf under the counter at a height of 24″ from the floor.
 The fridge door swings away from the counter, leaving a surface on which to set items as they are removed.
-While the electric range is a standard 36″ high unit with rear knobs, there is an extension stick which allows knobs to be manipulated from the front.
+While the electric ranges are a standard 36″ high with rear knobs, an extension stick is provided which allows knobs to be manipulated from the front.

 - The bathroom vanity is 30″ high with clear space underneath except for the drain trap (which goes straight back and is insulated).
-There is strong grab bar on one side of the sink that is also one of two grab bars for the toilet, which has a ‘comfort height’ extended seat.
-Two of the three handicappped-accessible units use one-piece tub/showers with grab bars at the back and on the side wall by the faucet.
-The shower head is on a hose coming from the shower spout.
-All three suites can have ‘transfer benches’ which allows a person to sit in the shower and, in the case of the two with tubs, sit on the bench from the outside and swing their feet into the shower, while remaining sitting.
-The third suite has a 5′ flush-with-the-floor shower stall with an extensive back wall grab bar and a second grab bar just outside by the faucet control.
+There is strong grab bar on one side of the sink that serves as one of two grab bars for the toilet, which has a ‘comfort height’ extended seat.
+Two of the three handicapped-accessible units use one-piece tub/showers with grab bars at the back and on the side wall by the faucet.
+The shower head/sprayer is on a hose coming from the shower spout.
+All three suites can have ‘transfer benches’ which allow a person to sit in the shower and, in the case of the two with tubs, sit on the bench from the outside and swing one’s feet into the shower, while remaining sitting.
+The third suite has a 5′ flush-with-the-floor roll-in shower stall with an extensive back wall grab bar and a second grab bar just outside by the faucet control.
 All three bathrooms have a clear 5′ turning circle.

 - Bedrooms have queen sized beds with a (low) 20″ height and with lights at the head of the bed.
 There are low hanging rods for clothing.